-10.2.4 NASTRAN
+10.3.9 Nastran

-The model data can be exported to a NASTRAN bulk data file.
+The model data can be exported to a a Nastran bulk data file.

 The user can select:

 - Small or large field format. - Static, modal dynamic or buckling solution options and number of modes for eigenvalue solutions. - Which analysis stage should be exported. - To export section properties or section shapes.